saregbesola/PowerShell/README.md

 Open PowerShell command and change the directory to where you have the ConvertWordDocument2AspxPage  and import the module using the command below:
 Import-Module (Resolve-Path('ConvertWordDocumentToModernPage'))

-# Possible error you might receive
+# Possible errors you might receive
 1. If you receive "Unable to load one or more of the requested types" error, please ignore.

 2. You might also receive "ConvertWordDocumentToModernPage.psm1 is not digitally signed.
 You cannot run this script on the current system."
 This is beacuse you have RemoteSigned policy enabled that prevents you from running scripts that are downloaded from the internet unless they are digitally signed.
 Run the two commands below to unblock the donwloads (note if you put the ConertWordDocumentToModernPage in a different directory, change the path to that directory):